ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.61.8  [niutilities] All DeDriftAndResample parameters are now properly passed to HCP pipelines.
 * 0.61.7  [niutilities] Added additional parameters to DeDriftAndResample and updated HCP diffusion.
 * 0.61.6  [connector] runQC now works properly when overwrite is set to no.
 * 0.61.5  [niutilities] Removed a bug where the topupconfig parameter was not properly set when running hcp4.